 Putting It Together: Crafting Your Pitch

-Once you have done the research, the pitch itself should be short and concrete.
+Once the research is done, the pitch itself should be short and concrete.
 A few rules of thumb:

 - Be specific.
 State exactly what you are asking for -- a fixed monthly allowance, a pre-tax commuter account, or both.